pchudzik/blog.pchudzik.com/content/post/2017/immutable-dto.md

 <!--more-->

-With this approach you can easily deserialize immutable objects from json.
+With this approach you can easily deserialize immutable objects from JSON.

 {{<highlight java>}}
 import java.beans.ConstructorProperties;